Where the great sound begins?

 Full of features.

 For each of the channels Output and Limiter threshold can be regulated smoothly.
 The featured switches are: GAIN, +48V, Mic/HiZ, Phase, Pad -20dB.
 Hi-Z inputs are located on the front panel.
-The meters show output signal level.
+The meters show the output signal level.